The 2nd International Quantum Horizons Symposium

 Registration Fee: CA$600 (includes full program and snacks; students and postdocs may be eligible for accommodation coverage)

-Deadline: Sunday, June 14, 2026 (12:00 PM MDT)
+Deadline: Sunday, June 14, 2026 (12:00 PM MDT), CLOSED

 Questions?
 Check out our FAQs for more details!